thecodrr/fdir/documentation.md

 ### `withSymlinks({ resolvePaths: boolean })`

 Use this to follow all symlinks recursively.
-Not available with relative paths on unless the parameter is set to `false`.

 **Parameters:**